 Find out more info on Electricpicnic.ie

-Primarily a music and arts festival, EP has everything you could want, including your favourite musicians and artists as well as podcasts, poetry, theatre, comedy, food and holistic health.
-There is a focus on quality festival services (namely food and camping) as well as creating a relaxed, eco-friendly atmosphere.
+Primarily a music and arts festival, EP has everything you could want, including your favourite musicians and artists, podcasts, poetry, theatre, comedy, food, and holistic health.
+There is a focus on quality festival services (namely food and camping) and creating a relaxed, eco-friendly atmosphere.

-From Tame Impala to the Arctic Monkeys and Florence and the Machine, as well as Dermot Kennedy, Hozier and The Killers, EP has had their fair share of modern music legends grace its stage.
+From Tame Impala to the Arctic Monkeys, Florence and the Machine, Dermot Kennedy, Hozier and The Killers, EP has had its fair share of modern music legends grace its stage.

-Whoever picks the line up is doing a great job at recognising talent; global super stars Dua Lipa and Billie Eilish played at the gig before their careers skyrocketed to amazing heights.
+Whoever picks the line-up is doing a great job of recognising talent.
+Global superstars Dua Lipa and Billie Eilish played at the gig before their careers skyrocketed to amazing heights.
 It is hard to believe that they were not even the headline acts during the years they performed.

 Electric picnic combines the thrill of seeing your favourite musicians live with the joys of camping with your friends.
-It is sure to be a weekend to remember, especially considering the weather can be hit or miss in September which may make your camping more eventful (and if we’re being honest, is part of the festival charm in the UK and Ireland)!
+It will surely be a weekend to remember, especially considering the weather can be hit or miss in September, which may make your camping more eventful (and if we’re being honest, it is part of the festival charm in the UK and Ireland)!

 #6.
 Guinness Cork Jazz Festival – Irish music festivals